Librezilla/mozilla-esr52/testing/web-platform/tests/docs/manual-test.md

 * Tests that require non-default browser configuration e.g. images disabled

-* Tests that require interaction with the physical environment e.g. tests that the vibration API causes the device to vibrate or that various sensor APIs respond in the expected way.

 There are also some rare cases where it isn't possible to write a layout test as a reftest, and a manual test must be written instead.